 - 7. A commoditization of core generative AI toolsets means banks and insurers of any size can have the same computational capabilities.
 Early gains can evaporate quickly as fast-followers use the same tools and models as early adopters do. - 8.
 Audacious overreach.
 Overly ambitious objectives can get CEOs, CFOs and company board members to buy into large but still speculative generative Al investments.
 However, if the early returns don't meet their expectations, the excitement about generative Al may turn to shrugs and skepticism.
 Better to be conservative about the potential benefits and use self-financing mechanisms, until they start proving themselves. - 9.
 Proliferating "orphan code."
 Generative Al enables non-techies to become programmers without any software education.
 You could euphemistically call it "the democratization of software engineering."
-Or, pessimistically, you could call it "a recipe for orphan code," or code that's created by business managers and their non-IT staff members, and is then abandoned when they leave or lose interest.
-(It won't likely be in their job descriptions to maintain it.)
-If that code is in play, it will need to be maintained and extended by corporate IT-and connected to core operational systems. - 10.
+Or, pessimistically, you could call it "a recipe for orphan code."
+This is not a new challenge and previous waves of code generation tooling under various names (rapid application development, low code/no code) have let people solve problems without engaging software engineers but has led to unsupported and unmaintained applications that impact business functions. - 10.
 Talent droughts.
 The lack of people skilled in using, developing and maintaining generative Al systems makes every experiment a gamble.
 There just aren't enough data scientists, machine learning operations, prompt engineers and other gurus at present for even the largest financial institutions to adequately launch and execute their generative Al experiments.
 As generative Al matures, talent shortfalls should recede. - 11.
 Security vulnerabilities.
-The biggest threats right now include bad actors' ability to inject code into generative AI prompts to extract proprietary information or cause fallacious responses.^{xxiv} Few guardrails exist around open-source LLMs, which could open Pandora's Box to the data privacy risks listed above and inadequate cloud security mechanisms that could put sensitive data at risk. - 12.
-Organ rejection.
+The biggest threats right now include bad actors' ability to inject code into generative AI prompts to extract proprietary information or cause fallacious responses.^{xxiv} Few guardrails exist around open-source LLMs, which could open Pandora's Box to the data privacy risks listed above and inadequate cloud security mechanisms that could put sensitive data at risk.

+12. Organ rejection.
 Given its embryonic state, what if employees, customers or business partners reject generative AI systems?
 Fears of being replaced by the technology could fuel skepticism about its value.
 Hollywood's actors and screenwriters are already voicing these concerns.
 So could loan officers, investment bankers, wealth managers, underwriters and other financial services employees.